SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 Allocating an object means allocating enough space to the object state but there's more: instances should be marked with their class name or id.
 There is an invariant in this model and in general in object-oriented programming models.
 Every single object must have an identifier to its class, else the system will break when trying to resolve a message.

 Object allocation should return a newly created instance with:
-- empty instance variables \(pointing to nil for example\);
+- empty instance variables (pointing to nil for example);
 - an identifier to its class.

-In our model, the marking of an object as instance of a class is performed by setting the value of the instance variable `class` inherited from `Object`.
-In Pharo this information is not recorded as an instance variable but encoded in the internal object representation in the virtual machine.
+In our model, the marking of an object as an instance of a class is performed by setting the value of the instance variable `class` inherited from `Object`.
+In Pharo, this information is not recorded as an instance variable but encoded in the internal object representation in the virtual machine.

 The `allocate` method is defined on the metaclass `Class`.
 Here are some examples of allocation.